mattdinnis/my_openhab2-addons/addons/binding/org.openhab.binding.victronenergydbus/README.md

 ## Thing Configuration

-You can configure a Thing (VictronEnergyDBus SolarCharger - `sc`) via PaperUi.
+The easiest way to configre a Thing (VictronEnergyDBus SolarCharger - `sc`) is via PaperUi.
+But it is also possible via Thing-File (see below).

 | Configuration Parameter | Required | Default | Description                                         |
 |-------------------------|----------|---------|-----------------------------------------------------|